Gold set for second week of gains on softer dollar - Up News Info

 Article content

-Gold was poised for a second weekly gain on Friday, drawing support from a softer dollar which offset higher U.S. bond yields and rising expectations central banks could begin easing economic support.
+Gold was poised for a second weekly rise on Friday, drawing support from a softer dollar which offset pressure from higher U.S. bond yields and rising expectations central banks could begin scaling back economic support.

 Bullion prices were en route to a second week of gains, aided by a weaker dollar which was set to decline this week.
 A lower dollar makes gold more attractive for buyers holding other currencies.